MengaPierpaolo/MagicBus/README.md

 3. Wait for the restore to finish and then Build the solution
 4. `update-database -Context MigrationsContext` in package manager console
 5. You can now develop the WebApi
-7. To develop the UI, ensure you have the TDiary.Api project running in local IIS, or another Visual Studio instance.
+6. To develop the UI, ensure you have the TDiary.Api project running in local IIS, or another Visual Studio instance.
 Then
-8. open .\src\TDiary\TDiary.xproj
+7. open .\src\TDiary\TDiary.xproj
-9. `update-database` in package manager console to create the Users.db for AspNet Identity
+8. `dotnet ef database update --context UserDbContext` will create the users.db for AspNet Identity.
+9. `dotnet ef database update --context LocalizationDbContext` will create the localization.db for language localization
 10. Run the project